JanHerca/urantiapedia/output/wikijs/en/help/principles.md

 Consider this facts about translations:
 * It has been needed 40 years for first official translation to Spanish (Spanish is the second language with first-language speakers in the world, above English in this respect).
-* It has taken 70 years to have an official translation to Mandarin Chinese and still it is in progress (Mandarin Chinese is first language in first-language speakers in the world).
+* It has taken 70 years to have an official translation to Mandarin Chinese (Mandarin Chinese is first language in first-language speakers in the world).
 * 4 of 10 of the 10 languages with most [first-speakers in the world](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers) still has no translation at all (Hindi, Bengali, Western Punjabi, Yue Chinese).
 These languages still [wait for a translation](https://www.urantia.org/news) and total more than a third of world first-speakers.
 * Less than 1% of secondary works have a translation in other languages, and 99% are only in English.

 <figure id="Principles_fig_1" class="image urantiapedia">
 <img src="/image/help/UB_potential_readers_by_native_speakers.png">
-<figcaption><em>Percentage of potential Urantia Book readers in the world in their first language (July 2022).
-In blue languages with available official translation, total 32.61%.
-That means 2/3 of world inhabitants cannot read the book in their first language.</em></figcaption>
+<figcaption><em>Percentage of potential readers of The Urantia Book worldwide in their native language (July 2024).
+Languages ​​with an official translation available are in blue, totaling 47%.
+Half of the world's population cannot read the book in their native language.</em></figcaption>
 </figure>

 Translations of *Urantia Book* has not follow a “most spoken first-language” strategy, which is reasonable.
 First translations were done by enthusiastic readers, and that inspiration came first in some developed countries before any other.

-But this strategy needs to be updated.
-Two-thirds of world inhabitants cannot read *Urantia Book* in their first language.
+But this strategy needs updating.
+Half of the world's population can't read *The Urantia Book* in their native language.
 The main population in the world that is benefiting from *Urantia Book* is mostly located in western developed countries.
 Isn’t this following the same error that first apostles commited when spreading the gospel to Rome and not to China?

 > . . . it was regrettable that there was no one like Peter to go into **China**, or like Paul to enter **India** . . .
 [UB 130:2.3](/en/The_Urantia_Book/130#p2_3)

 <figure id="Principles_fig_2" class="image urantiapedia">
 <img src="/image/help/UB_secondary_works_potential_readers_by_native_speakers.png">
-<figcaption><em>Percentage of potential Secondary Work’s readers in the world in their first-language (July 2022).
+<figcaption><em>Percentage of potential Secondary Work’s readers in the world in their first-language (July 2024).
 In blue proportion available.
 Potential readers in first-language of Secondary Works are mainly English speakers.</em></figcaption>
 </figure>

 If we do the same math for Secondary Works the situation is even worst.
 There is very little concern about the translation of Secondary Works.
 They are mainly in English, with some small production in Spanish or French.
 But there is no interchange of ideas between communities with different languages through translations, and a big part of Urantia movement knows nothing about Secondary Works because they are only in English.